 If the incident is a situation that has caused, or is likely to cause a serious injury, impairment, or abuse to the member, and if PS has completed, or is in the process of conducting, an investigation the HCBS specialist coordinates activities with PS to ensure the safety of the member is addressed.
 If PS is not investigating, and immediate jeopardy remains, the member's case manager, health home coordinator, or community-based case manager is notified immediately to coordinate services, and the HCBS Specialist initiates a review within two working days of receipt of the report.
 If it is determined that immediate jeopardy has been removed or not present, review by the HCBS Specialist is initiated within twenty working days of receipt of report.
-The HCBS Specialist prepares a report of findings within thirty days of the investigation being completed.
+The HCBS Specialist prepares a report of findings within thirty days of the investigation being completed and presents it to the BLTC, the provider, and interested stakeholders (i.e., members, guardians, etc.).
 These timelines apply to both individuals enrolled in fee-for-service or managed care.